 Complaints against licensed appraisers or Appraisal Management Companies will not be accepted unless the appropriate complaint form (see below) is completed, signed and dated in compliance with California Code of Regulations Title 10, Chapter 6.5, Section 3726.

-- Licensed Appraiser Complaint Form - Download the complaint form and instructions.
+- BREA Complaint Form - Download the complaint form and instructions.

-There are four types of investigations commonly conducted by BREA, which are described in the following table:
+There are three types of investigations commonly conducted by BREA, which are described in the following table:

 |Type of Investigation||Sources||Typical Allegations|